cypress-io/cypress-documentation/source/guides/guides/debugging.md

 `chromium` | `C:/Program Files (x86)/Google/chrome-win32/chrome.exe`
 `canary` | `%APPDATA%/../Local/Google/Chrome SxS/Application/chrome.exe`

-To use a browser installed at a different path, create a symbolic link using `mklink` in the location that Cypress expects to find your browser.
+To make a browser installed at a different path be auto-detected, create a symbolic link using `mklink` in the location that Cypress expects to find your browser.

 {% url 'Read more about creating symbolic links on Windows' https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/ %}